 In many situations, the owner of a limited company will have a harder time proving their eligibility for a mortgage than the people they employ.

-If you work as a contractor and are dreaming of owning your own home or simply want to remortgage an existing property, read on to find out how this will work for you.
+If you work as a contractor and are dreaming of owning your own home or want to remortgage an existing property, read on to find out how this will work for you.

 How much can I borrow?